open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

   - Although the OTTL allows the `set` function to be used with `metric.data_type`, its implementation in the transform processor is NOOP.
 To modify a data type you must use a function specific to that purpose.
 - [Identity Conflict](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/standard-warnings.md#identity-conflict): Transformation of metrics have the potential to affect the identity of a metric leading to an Identity Crisis.
 Be especially cautious when transforming metric name and when reducing/changing existing attributes.
 Adding new attributes is safe.
 - [Orphaned Telemetry](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/standard-warnings.md#orphaned-telemetry): The processor allows you to modify `span_id`, `trace_id`, and `parent_span_id` for traces and `span_id`, and `trace_id` logs.
 Modifying these fields could lead to orphaned spans or logs.

+## Feature Gate

+### `transform.flatten.logs`

+The `transform.flatten.logs` [feature gate](https://github.com/open-telemetry/opentelemetry-collector/blob/main/featuregate/README.md#collector-feature-gates) enables the `flatten_data` configuration option (default `false`).
+With `flatten_data: true`, the processor provides each log record with a distinct copy of its resource and scope.
+Then, after applying all transformations, the log records are regrouped by resource and scope.

+This option is useful when applying transformations which alter the resource or scope. e.g. `set(resource.attributes["to"], attributes["from"])`, which may otherwise result in unexpected behavior.
+Using this option typically incurs a performance penalty as the processor must compute many hashes and create copies of resource and scope information for every log record.

+The feature is currently only available for log processing.